cdchan/fantasy-baseball/README.md

 1. scrape_playing_time.py
     * Scrape the number of PA / IP for each player in the past 14 days.
-1. scrape_steamer.py
+1. `scrape_fangraphs.py`
-    * Scrape the rest-of-season / pre-season projections from Fangraphs.
+    * Scrape the rest-of-season projections from Fangraphs.
 The projection system used is configurable.
 1. scrape_eligibilities.py
     * Scrape positional eligibilities for players from ESPN.
 This is needed for positional adjustments.
 1. scrape_rosters.py